headerheader

 Do you know where your blocked account will be, who is involved, and whether your money is safe?

-• Is it a bank in Germany (with German IBAN) or a bank abroad?
+• Is it a bank in Germany (with German IBAN), or in Europe (with German IBAN), or in Europe (without German IBAN), or a bank outside of Europe?

 • Is the account opened directly for you?
 Or are any foreign payment providers or lawyers interposed as trustees?